abulalarabi/nodejs_windows/README.md

   node app.js
   ```

-   !!! if you are asked to allow firewall, select both the checkbox and click _Allow access_.
+   !!! if you are asked to allow firewall, select both the checkbox and click _Allow access_. !!!

   ![](https://github.com/abulalarabi/nodejs_windows/raw/main/figures/nodejs_windows/Slide14.PNG)

-  * Step 5: Open a browser (Chrome Preferred) and enter the url [](127.0.0.1:3000) and click on _click me_.
+  * Step 5: Open a browser (Chrome Preferred) and enter the url [127.0.0.1:3000](127.0.0.1:3000) and click on _click me_.
 It should bring a logo similar to the following figure:

   ![](https://github.com/abulalarabi/nodejs_windows/raw/main/figures/nodejs_windows/Slide15.PNG)

 ## Editing p5js:
 Similar to the tutorial shown in the class, you can edit the _sketch.js_ file and refresh the browser to reflect the changes.

+## Additional Troubleshooting:
+Turning off and on your computer (restart) is always an option :wink:.